Africa just can't catch a break, can it?

 Northern Africa is an exception to this stereotyping, because it is culturally, demographically, and historically distinct from sub-Saharan Africa, having experienced an extended period of Roman and Arab conquests since antiquity.
 That is not to say that it does not have its own problem of generalization, though that means this trope rarely applies to it.

 It is sad to say, but the trope is very much still in play in popular culture.
 Even satirical works often fall victim to this trap.
 In contrast, its sister trope, Interchangeable Asian Cultures, is slowly going into Dead Horse Trope territory by this point.
-This is because Asia has undergone significant development in the last century that saw its population gaining more and more representations in pop culture, not to mention producing globally-renowned entertainment in their own right, which makes them able to fight off generalization.
-Africa, on the other hand, continues to lag behind the other continents in all sectors and as a result has little representation in mass media.
-Longstanding racism and xenophobia, not to mention instability that unfortunately continues to persist in many countries of the continent, mean that barring some places, it is rarely visited by foreigners, perpetuating its status as an eternally unstable "country".
+This is cyclical, as Asia has seen its population gaining more and more representations in Western pop culture, fighting off generalization.
+Africa, on the other hand, has little representation in mass media.
+Longstanding racism and xenophobia from foreigners, not to mention the appearance of instability or the perception thereof, mean that barring some places, it is rarely visited by foreigners, perpetuating its status as an eternally unstable "country".

 This trope is for when the African continent and its people are generalized to the point of undermining their diversity.
 If Africa is seen as one big continent and not a country, this trope does not apply.
 Even when not demonstrated in-story calling it a continent comes with the pre-existing notion that there are multiple countries and cultures within it.
 Neglecting to portray Africa in any capacity counts as a complete aversion of the trope, if displaced Africans and Afro-American/British culture are present.
 This trope also does not apply if other nations are referenced by their continent name, this is Global Ignorance, as the whole world is being generalized for ease rather than out of ignorance.
 A particular country does not have to be mentioned for this trope to be averted, an understanding of Africa's diversity in the work or an equal level of ignorance presented when depicting other continents will do.

 Tropes Are Tools, of course.
 Like other continents, Africa is home to a variety of cultures, languages and countries, so creators might want to simplify things.
-That said, creators should do some research rather than generalizing a continent worth of people they do not know, lest they will be accused of Critical Research Failure.
+That said, creators should do some research rather than generalizing a continent worth of people they do not know.

 Wikipedia includes this in its list of African stereotypes.
 Africa is home to over 50 different countries with their own distinct cultures, histories, and backgrounds.
 On scale to most of European history.
 25% of the languages spoken in Africa are not recognized by international agencies like the United Nations, which is a testament to its diversity.